Traveling with your dog can be wonderful.... but if you're not properly prepared it could potentially be stressful, frustrating or even disappointing.

-No matter what the reason, this page has all the tips, advice and info. you need to make your joint trip safe and fun... and memorable for the right reasons :)
+No matter why Fido is along for the ride (or flight), this page has all the tips, advice and info. you need to make your joint trip safe and fun... and memorable for all the right reasons.

 The idea of heading down the highway at a moments notice, while Fido sits happily in the passenger seat, is appealing but not very realistic.

-There are lots of different things which can affect how your trip turns out, here are some of the most important ones:
+Lots of different things can affect how your trip turns out.
+Some of the most important ones include:

 If you have children you're ahead of the game, because taking a road trip with your dog involves pretty much the same process as traveling with child.

-Although you could take an airplane, or a train, or even a bus on your trip, I'm going to start with the humble road-trip, because it's the easiest route to take.
+When traveling with your dog you could take an airplane, or a train, or even a bus, but I'm going to start this guide with the humble road-trip, because it's the easiest route to take.